Chinese New Year Cupcakes – Nian Gao

 Because the Chinese New Year cupcakes are so sticky, I would make one change if I were to make them again.
 Although I don’t typically bake in silicone cupcake wrappers, I think I would opt for silicone for these cupcakes – way too much of the cupcake stuck to the wrapper.
 If you don’t have silicone wrappers, you might also try spraying the inside of paper wrappers with a non-stick spray before pouring the batter in.

 The Chinese New Year Cupcake (Nian Gao) Recipe

-I got the recipe for the Nian Gao from Asian Eats.
+I got the recipe for the Nian Gao from the now-defunct Asian Eats blog.
 The traditional recipe is steamed, but the recipe on Asian Eats has been modified to a baked version.
-Below is that recipe from Asian Eats modified to cupcake form.
+Below is that recipe modified to cupcake form.
 After the recipe text, I have some step-by-step photos.

-- 1 lb 500 g glutinous rice flour (I found this at an international supermarket.
-The flour came in a 1 lb bag, which made it easy.)
+- 1 pound glutinous rice flour I found this at an international supermarket.
+The flour came in a 1 lb bag, which made it easy.

-- 1/2 C 15 oz red bean paste (I also found this at an international supermarket.
+- 1/2 cup red bean paste I also found this at an international supermarket.
 They were out of the can, though, so I bought a bag of it from the refrigerated section.
-The clerk told me that it was the Japanese version of red bean paste, but that it would work just as well.)
+The clerk told me that it was the Japanese version of red bean paste, but that it would work just as well.

 Note that the batter is much runnier than typical American cake batter.

 You can see that I made no effort to make it look like anything other than a paste turd.